Skip to Main Content

 There are huge benefits to vaccinating your cat or dog, but there is also a risk of allergic reactions to vaccines.
 Are pet vaccines worth the risk?
 What side effects should you watch for?
 Why is your kitten or puppy itching after vaccination?
 Find out below.

 Itching after vaccination can be a common side effect in pets of any age.
 This can occur due to the immune response triggered by the vaccine, which may cause temporary skin irritation or mild allergic reactions.
-If the itching persists or is accompanied by other concerning symptoms, it is important to consult your veterinarian for further evaluation and guidance.
+If the itching persists, your veterinarian may recommend over-the-counter antihistamines or other treatments to alleviate the itching.

 How often are cats and dogs itchy after vaccines?